pefatum/elevator_simulator/README.md

 ## Assumptions
 1. Passengers do not want to get on an elevator going in the other direction
-2. It takes one unit of time for the elevator to stop at a floor and let passengers off or on
+2. It takes one unit of time for the elevator to stop at a floor and let passengers off or on.
+Passengers are given that unit of time to select a floor upon getting on the elevator
 3. If two commands are entered during the same unit of time, go towards the command entered first

+## Elevator Algorithm
+Generally, the algorithm is written so that the elevator will continue in the direction it is going until it reaches the top or bottom.
+Once that is done, it will go the other direction if there are any commands that tell it to go that way.
+Otherwise, it will remain idle.